rytina/medium-blogposts/Copilot Workspace.md

 - Use ray tracing (only for server versions >= v1.14; `PluginUtils.getMinorServerVersion()` >= 14) to calculate the fractional Y coordinate of the block below, then subtract it from 1 to determine the height of partial blocks as an alternative to the block type-based approach in `getBlockHeight`.
 - Update the `twoBlocksAhead` location's Y coordinate in `onVehicleUpdate` method to use the height of the block below the vehicle.

-Here you can see the solution which Copilot Workspace provided and it workes out of the box: https://copilot-workspace.githubnext.com/A5H73Y/Carz/issues/48?shareId=cb21d665-2e19-49b1-a179-4e98b04049d4

-When you open the link, you can build the plugin by clicking on the "Open commands" icon at the upper right toolbar and pressing the light bulb for the command you want to execute, as depicted below.
+To build the plugin, you can obtain the specific command by clicking the “Commands” icon in the upper right toolbar and then pressing the light bulb, as shown below.

 ![Open Commands](images/open_commands.png)